 Assignments are to be submitted to the appropriate place on Cougar Courses 9:00 am on the specified due date unless otherwise noted below.
-Hand-written work is not accepted, and all documents should use 12 point Times New Roman.
+Hand-written work is not accepted, and all documents must utulize 12 point Times New Roman or Arial.
+Assignments may be double spaced.
 Edit assignments prior to submission to ensure the text is error-free and the ideas are logically and concisely presented.
-All citations, where appropriate, should use American Psychological Association (APA) 6th edition.
+All citations, where appropriate, should use American Psychological Association (APA) (6th edition) format.
 Rubrics for each assignment are posted in our Cougar Courses container.

-Α 93-100 A- 90-92
+A 93-100 A- 90-92

 B+ 87-89 В 83-86 B- 80-82

 C+ 77-79 С 73-76 C- 70-72